ymadh/question-generation-api/README.md

-# Question Geeneration API for Standard 52 Card Deck
+# Question Generation API for Standard 52 Card Deck
 The main focus of this project is to develop an API for generating questions for Probability for a stndard 52 Card Deck.
 We bundled in some questions from basic probability to probability with combinations using 5-card Poker hands.

 ## How to setup: